Shahraehash/Werfen_TDMProtocolAnalyzerSniffer/README.md

     - If you'd rather type in a filter, choose by which column in the top left of the screen and type in the value by which you wish to filter the packets by.

 - Hide Status-Get Messages:
     - The L3 board consistently sends status get messages to the L4 boards to make sure it can communicate with the L4 board across the bus.
 To see these messages uncheck the "hide status-get" checkbox.
 Otherwise the default setting is to hide these messages.
+Note the bus communicates these status-get messages roughly every 2 ms, so there will be a lot of messages accumulated on the GUI.

+- Clear Data:
+    - In the case you want to clear all of the data that is displayed on the GUI, you can press this button to remove all of the data.
+Note this data wont be saved unless you save it prior to clearing.
+This will be most useful after checking if there is any communication occuring between the L3 and L4 board.

 - Summary:
     - As communication is occuring across the bus, decoded raw packets are displayed on the screen.
 To get a more detailed analysis of any packet, press the packet you wish to learn more about.